espertus/jacquard-examples/README.md

 [Homework 1](hw1/README.md) requires students to complete the implementation of two classes and write unit tests.
 It demonstrates these features:

+* Configuration of timeouts, language level, and visibility
 * Checkstyle tests
 * PMD tests (using all rules from multiple rulesets)
 * Code coverage measurement